AngelValentino/TaskFlow/README.md

 <br>

-## 🌱 TaskFlow: Evolution, Features & Limitations
+## 🌱 TaskFlow: Evolution, Features and Limitations

 ### From Portfolio to Scalable Solution